 ‘”Many Americans have died, some will suffer permanent injuries, while still others will suffer harm to their businesses because of the Chinese government’s lies.
 My bill makes it possible for Americans to recover some of what they have lost from China,” Smith said.

-US President Donald Trump warned on Saturday that China could face consequences if it was “knowingly responsible” for the coronavirus pandemic.
+US President Donald Trump warned on Saturday that China could face the consequences if it were “knowingly responsible” for the coronavirus pandemic.

 China has denied any cover-up in reporting the initial information of the novel coronavirus outbreak in Wuhan in December last year.